-It's Time to Discover Izu
+It's Time to Experience Izu

 Mt.
 Omuro, Jogasaki Coast and Ike Village tours are all connected to Izu’s most celebrated volcano.
 The East Izu-Shimoda Kaido tour will transport you back in time to old Izu.

 Jimmy’s Izu Tours is open Thursday – Monday, year round.

 We run two tours each day: